 Students are required to present seminars during Semester on the topic of his / her choice and interest on any aspect of Hindi language and literature.
 The the topic should be related to the specific theories and time frame of the syllabus and to be selected in consultation with the concerned teacher.
 The presentation should be systematic and coherent.

 The report and viva-voce will be examined by both internal and external.

-Survey and Identification of topic Project work and Seminar Report Viva-voce Total 10 10 30 20 30 100 Internal(50) l(50) Internal and Exte ernal(50)
+Review of literature Project work and Seminar Report Viva-voce Total

+10 10 30 20 30 100

+Internal(50) Internal and Exte ernal(50)